Effective Regge-Wheeler equations of a hybrid loop quantum black hole: Conclusions

-Future understanding of the effective evolution will pave the road to extracting physical predictions of hybrid LQC on gravitational waves in the exterior black hole region.
-Remarkably, Refs.~\cite{Lenzi:2025pmk,Lenzi:2025man} have already taken the first steps to the extension of the canonical model to the exterior.
-Generalising this extension to the effective Regge-Wheeler equations would allow one to study the effects of hybrid LQC on the quasinormal mode spectrum of gravitational waves and its isospectrality.
+Extending the effective Regge-Wheeler equations derived here to the exterior region, along the lines sketched above, would allow one to study the effects of hybrid LQC on the quasinormal mode spectrum of gravitational waves and its isospectrality.
 Some of these issues have already been addressed in literature using test fields propagating on an effective metric, ``dressed" with LQC corrections \cite{Daghigh:2020fmw,del-Corral:2022kbk}.
 As it has been proven in primordial cosmology \cite{ElizagaNavascues:2017avq,MenaMarugan:2024zcv}, the effective dynamics derived from the hybrid model could very well lead to different results.

 Finally, it would be most desirable to extract a similar set of effective equations when the black hole states display discrete values for their mass (a possibility allowed in LQC \cite{Zhang:2021wex}).
 This would allow, by comparison, to analyze the consequences (if any) of such discreteness in the effective propagation of gravitational waves in the interior.